Frequently Asked Questions

 The rules and regulations for establishing Arizona residency are approved by the Arizona Board of Regents.
 Please visit the UA Graduate College website (http://www.registrar.arizona.edu/residency/residenc.htm) and the Arizona Board of Regents website for details on establishing residency (http://www.abor.asu.edu/1_the_regents/policymanual/chap4/index.html).

-Mandatory MSF Orientation : This orientation is generally held in late August, the Tuesday and Thursday before the start of classes for the Fall semester.
+Mandatory MSF Orientation : This orientation is generally held in mid- to late-August, before the start of classes for the Fall semester.
 The sessions will give you a chance to get to know your fellow students, meet the faculty, and to help with your career development and job search process.
 Business casual attire is recommended for both days.